 - Richmond - 403 Gibson Lane Hours are Monday - Friday 8:00 - 11:00 a.m. and 12:00 - 4:00 p.m.

 Therapeutic Rehabilitation Program (TRP)

 Elevate is a TRP designed to reduce the effects of SMI and improve the quality of life for participants.
 Services are provided in group settings or on-on-one.
-Elevate used psychiatric rehabilitation techniques that focus on learning daily living skills, developing emotional regulation and improving interpersonal skills.
+Elevate uses psychiatric rehabilitation techniques that focus on learning daily living skills, developing emotional regulation and improving interpersonal skills.
 Our goal is to help participants elevate their minds and enrich their lives while becoming more engaged in their local communities.
-Currently Elevate is available in Winchester and Nicholasville.

 - Lexington - 3550 Pimlico Parkway Apt.
 225